XylotrupesGideon/public_CV/README.md

 Science has to be communicated to reach is full potential.
 Early on in my scientific career I therefore strived to learn how to effectively communicate scientific results to diverse audiences.

 - How to design scientific figures [[Certificate-English]](./Certificates/GA_Scientific%20Figures_Bergheim.pdf) - February 2021
+- Science communication workshop [[Certificate-English]](./Certificates/Workshop_Philipp_Campbell_Science%20Communication.pdf):
-- Science communication workshop: Publishing, editing and authorship. [[Certificate-English]](./Certificates/Workshop_Philipp_Campbell_Science%20Communication.pdf) - May 2019
+  - Publishing, editing and authorship. - May 2019
-- Science communication workshop: Multidisciplinarity and Computer Science. [[Certificate-English]](./Certificates/Workshop_Philipp_Campbell_Science%20Communication.pdf) - May 2019
+  - Multidisciplinarity and Computer Science. - May 2019
-- Science communication workshop: Researchers communication, public perception and public trust. [[Certificate-English]](./Certificates/Workshop_Philipp_Campbell_Science%20Communication.pdf) - May 2019
+  - Researchers communication, public perception and public trust. - May 2019
 - Presentation skills for high potential young master scientists. [[Certificate-German]](./Certificates/Presentation_Style.pdf) - March 2017

 #### **Teamwork**